 On October 5, 2018, the CRA gave more guidance on how they plan to implement TOSI for the coming tax season.
 This guidance on October 5 was welcome input in what will likely be an involved learning process between practitioners and the CRA.
 This new guidance says, that if shareholders of investment businesses – those businesses formed specifically for earning income from passive assets – will be excluded from TOSI.
 This answered a major uncertainty about whether or not family wealth corporations would see their shareholders taxed at the highest rates.

 But the story doesn’t end there.
 Complicating this is the news from CRA that one entity (corporation or partnership) can be deemed to be running more than one business at a time – requiring accounting which tracks those activities separately in order to determine TOSI!
 So, the family restaurant business, where mother and father accumulated their wealth and invested it, will be required to track their restaurant net income and their investment net income separately.
 This is an unprecedented record-keeping burden on multi-activity corporations.
 If left untended, a shareholder of that corporation who receives dividends could be surprised with a tax on their dividends of 53%.
-Or, the corporation could find themselves spending thousands of dollars responding to an audit of their records by CRA.
+Or, the corporation could find themselves spending thousands of dollars responding to an audit of it’s records by CRA.

 This is a very new ground for tax practitioners across the country.
 It is imperative that taxpayers obtain the most recent guidance available.

 Jerry Paskowitz, CPA, CA, CMC, is a Partner with Sloan Partners with over 30 years’ experience in all tax and financial matters.
-Get in touch with Jerry by email or phone 416-649-7702 for an appointment to discuss tax savings opportunities and financial strategy for your business.
+Get in touch with Jerry by email or phone 416-649-7702 for an appointment to discuss tax savings opportunities and financial strategies for your business.